koutto/pi-pwnbox-rogueap/README.md

 - Wired network if Ethernet port is connected.

-- WiFi network (using built-in Raspberry Pi chip) if there is available wireless network with saved connection settings.
+- WiFi network (using built-in Raspberry Pi chip) if there is available wireless network with saved connection settings (in `/etc/wpa_supplicant`).
 If you want to connect to a new WiFi network (not saved into PwnBox), it is necessary to add WPA passphrase of the network before:

   1. Access the PwnBox using another way, e.g.:

-     - Use wireless dedicated administration network,
+     - Use wireless dedicated administration network (most convenient approach),
      - Use wired network,
      - Use monitor + (wireless) keyboard.